cpjobling/eg-259-exam-2013/README.md

 Open a new window in your browser and navigate to <http://localhost:3000>.
 You should see the contents of the Erb template file `app/views/home.html.erb` rendered as the contents of the `views/layouts/application.html.erb` layout.

-We will be replacing this with our TodoMVC Backbone client shortly.
+We will be replacing this with HTML from our original TodoMVC Backbone client shortly.

 Before proceeding, check your changes into version control.

     $ git add .
     $ git commit -m "Add Home controller and remove default index.html."

-## 5. Recreate the Backbone SPA as a Rails App.
+## 5. Recreate the HTML for the Backbone SPA in Rails.

 Combine the head from `backbone-todomvc/index.html` with that of `app/views/layouts/application.html.erb`.
 The result will be: